Investing in Precious Metals

 Palladium

 Palladium is a white metal.
-As of April 2021, it was trading at $2,855.93 an ounce.
+As of May 2023, it was trading at $1,370 per ounce.
 About 85% of palladium ends up in the exhaust systems of cars, where it turns pollutants into less harmful carbon dioxide and water.
 In recent years, the price has jumped due to a combination of a shortage and increased demand from China, where the government has cracked down on pollutants from cars.

 Iridium

-Iridium–a byproduct of platinum and palladium–is one of the rarest precious metals.
-Its price surged in 2021 to $6,000 an ounce due to supply disruptions as well as rising use in electronic screens.
+Iridium — a byproduct of platinum and palladium – is one of the rarest precious metals.
+Its price surged in 2021 to $6,000 per ounce (as of May 2023, it’s priced at around $4,600) due to supply disruptions as well as rising use in electronic screens.
 Investing in iridium is tough though because it’s not traded on an exchange and there are no exchange-traded funds that give retail investors access to it.
 Such investors need to buy ingots of iridium from a metals dealer.

 Rhodium

 Rhodium prices have also surged in recent years due to demand for its use from the auto industry.
 It’s a byproduct of platinum and nickel.
 However, similar to iridium, it’s very difficult for everyday investors to bet on rhodium because it’s not traded on exchanges and even the supply of bars or coins is tiny, especially relative to markets like gold or silver.
-Global production is equal to a 10th of platinum or palladium.
+As of May 2023, rhodium prices are around $6,500 per ounce.

 There are a number of strategies investors can take to get started investing in the precious metals market, from buying the materials directly to more indirect methods like investing in mining companies.